Geodesic flow, left-handedness, and templates: Introduction

 \begin{ques}[Ghys] Assume that $\Sigma$ is a Riemannian 2-dimensional orbifold satisfying $H_1(\un\Sigma, \Q) = 0$.
 Is the geodesic flow~$\GF{\Sigma}$ on~$\un\Sigma$ necessarily left-handed? \end{ques}

 By definition, a positive answer to Question~\ref{Q:OneHanded} implies a positive answer to Question~\ref{Q:OneHandedKnot}.
-As we shall explain, the converse implication, that is, the fact that the negativity of the linking number for pairs of periodic orbits implies the negativity of the linking number for arbitrary invariant measures, is true whenever the flow has sufficiently many periodic orbits.
+As we shall explain, the converse implication, that is, the fact that the negativity of the linking number for pairs of periodic orbits implies the negativity of the linking number for arbitrary invariant measures, is true whenever the flow has sufficiently many periodic orbits, in particular when the flow is of Anosov type.

 The aim of this paper is to provide positive answers to Questions~\ref{Q:OneHandedKnot} and~\ref{Q:OneHanded} in new cases, namely when $\Sigma$ is a hyperbolic orbifold of type~$(2, q, \infty)$ with $q \ge 3$ and when $\Sigma$ is a hyperbolic orbifold of type~$(2, 3, 4g+2)$ with $g\ge 2$.